 In February 2019, the Company created an advisory committee comprised of Messrs.
 Marc Prefontaine and David Jones.
+Mr. Andrew Bowering was appointed to the committee in July 2019.

-In February 2019, the Company granted stock options for 200,000 common shares with an exercise price of \$0.25 and expiry date of February 19, 2022.
+In February 2019, the Company granted stock options for 200,000 common shares to consultants with an exercise price of \$0.25 and expiry date of February 19, 2022.
 The stock options are subject to vesting provisions in which 25% will vest on August 19, 2019 and 25% vest every 6 months thereafter.